Weighing

 d) The manufacture of packaging.

-All scales are tested in an authorised calibration centre and are identified with a calibration mark.
+All balances are tested in an authorised calibration centre and are identified with a calibration mark.
 This marking corroborates its accuracy within the tolerance frame of calibration.
-The scope of EU calibrations extend across all the member countries of the EU.
+The scope of EU calibrations extends across all the member countries of the EU.

-Calibration of scales with an automatic adjustment or with an automatic connection.
+Calibration of balances with an automatic adjustment or with an automatic connection.
 All the previously mentioned references lose validity, which can be managed by an automatic adjustment after a calibration.
-In this case the calibration is done independantly of a enclosure.
+In this case the calibration is done independently of an enclosure.

-Calibrate: to establish a correction of the magnitude of a measurement in a device without intervening in the system of measurement.
-Example: testng of scales with a test weight.
-The term 'calibrate' was previously employed to mean 'adjustment'.
-Laboratories for calibrating scales.
+: to establish a correction of the magnitude of measurement in a device without intervening in the system of measurement.
+Example: testing of balances with a test weight.
+The term 'calibrate' used to mean 'adjustment'.
+Laboratories for calibrating balances.

-Minimum load (min): lowet limit of an adjustable measurement range.
+Minimum load (min): lower limit of an adjustable measurement range.
 It can be found indicated on the adjustment plate.
-Scales can also function below the minimum load.
+Balances can also function below the minimum load.

-Calibration certificate: document containing the technical characteristics of scales or test weights, which are traceable to a National standard.
-Calibration certificate for scales
+Calibration certificate: document containing the technical characteristics of balances or test weights, which are traceable to a National Standard.

 Certification according to DIN EN ISO 9001: the certification shows that a company meets with all the required quality management system according to DIN EN ISO 9001 standards.
-After speaking with the appropriate authorities, a certificate can be obtained according to the quality mangement system standard DIN EN ISO 9001.
+After consulting the appropriate authorities, a certificate can be obtained according to the quality management system standard DIN EN ISO 9001.

-Compensation for electromagnetic energy: electronic analysis scales and precision scales of higher wuality operate according to this measurement principle.
-The base consitutes the physical effect of the effect of energy that an electrical coil experiences within current in a permanent magnetic field.
+Compensation for electromagnetic energy: electronic analysis balances and precision balances of higher quality operate according to this measurement principle.
+The base constitutes the physical effect of the energy experienced an electrical coil within current or permanent magnetic field.

 Control of the testing method: performance of quality management systems according to ISO 9000 and others such as the GLP.
-They have to test the correction of the method of measurement (scales) and the methods of control (weights) at defined intervals, which is to say that they require calibration.
-This test should include documantation.
+The method of measurement (scales) and the methods of control (weights) have to be tested at defined intervals, to determine if a calibration is required.
+This test should include documentation.

 Declaration of conformity: the declaration of conformity documents that a product corresponds with EU directives.
-In terms of electronic scales, they come with the CE certification mark.
+In terms of electronic balances, they come with the CE certification mark.

-Determination of percentage: for example, the reference weight af a sample before drying it is 50g = display of the scale at 100%.
-After drying, the sample is 40g = display of the scales at 80% absolute (dry mass) or 20% relative (humidity).
+Determination of percentage: for example, the reference weight of a sample before drying it is 50g = display of the scale at 100%.
+After drying, the sample is 40g = display of the balances at 80% absolute (dry mass) or 20% relative (humidity).

 DKD: German calibration service.